 In addition to those red flags, there are a few other ingredients to avoid when choosing skincare for sensitive skin.

 Essential Oils: While natural, some can cause sensitization and skin allergy.
 Sometimes the problem doesn’t appear immediately and can develop down the line, making it tricky to identify the culprit.
-This is why it is important that products using them are formulated carefully, tested rigorously before they are marketed, and monitored for problems once in the marketplace.
+This is why it is important for skincare makers to formulate carefully, test rigorously before selling, and then monitor for problems once sold.

 Alpha-hydroxy acids (AHAs) and beta-hydroxy acids (BHAs) can cause dryness, redness, irritation, and increased sensitivity to the sun.
 If you choose to try AHAs and/or BHAs, start with the lowest possible concentration, and use it only every 2-3 days on a carefully selected test site of skin.

-Preservatives: Necessary but some types can cause irritation and/or allergy.
-Preservatives are essential to the safety of skincare products that have water in them.
+Preservatives are necessary but many cause irritation and/or allergy.
+They are essential to the safety of skincare products that have water in them.
 They are typically found near the bottom of the ingredient list (because they don’t make up very much of the weight of the formula).

 The group of preservatives known as parabens are excellent at preventing microbial growth, but many formulators have moved away from them in light of multiple health risks, including skin allergy.
 Unfortunately, some of the things that have replaced parabens can also cause skin allergy and/or irritation, including ethylhexyglycerin and phenoxyethanol.